tracybporter/springboot-api-sample/README.md

 ### Overview
-This is my first Spring Boot app start from the lazybones template.
-I have several goals with this project
+This is my first Spring Boot app started from the lazybones template, which is SUPER cool.
+I have several goals:
 1. Get a flavor for Spring Boot.
 1. Understand if an API (primarily REST) application can easily be test-driven (at least as easy as a spring mvc app)?
     1. What are the challenges?